 Prevalence of excess weight has increased by more than two fold over the past 30 years.
 Two third of the US adults are currently overweight, and one third suffer from obesity.
 This has resulted in a public health epidemic with significant human and economic impact.
 If the current trend continues, it is estimated that by 2030 one half of the US adult population will suffer from obesity.

 Excess weight has a detrimental impact on quality of life.
 Individuals suffering from excess weight report decreased tolerance of physical activities and increased fatigue.
 They find their excess weight an impediment to performance of day-to-day activities and work-related functions.
 They may experience anxiety, depression, and decreased self-esteem.

-High blood pressure is a major source of cardiovascular morbidity, negatively impacting the heart and blood vessels, resulting in increased risk of heart attack and stroke.
+High blood pressure is a major source of cardiovascular morbidity, negatively impacting the heart and blood vessels, and resulting in increased risk of heart attack and stroke.

 Musculoskeletal disorders such as osteoarthritis can destroy articular cartilages within weight-bearing joints, resulting in chronic pain and disability, and requiring major surgical corrective procedures such as knee and hip replacement.
 Excess weight is also associated with increased incidence of many cancers.

 Considering the burden of disease associated with excess weight, it is not surprising that excess weight is associated with increased risk of premature death and decreased longevity.
 The good news however, is that excess weight is a preventable cause of death, much like smoking.
 When individuals lose their excess weight and maintain a near normal weight, majority of their obesity-related co-morbidities resolve completely or improve significantly, and they can regain longevity.
 And because weight loss brings about significant improvement in quality of life and psychological well-being, the added years are qualitatively superior.